alexhowell2a/alexhowell2a.github.io/_posts/2021-08-03-pixel6-officially-revealed.md

     title: "Pixel 6 with the new Material You calculator UI"
 ---

-# Pixel 6 & 6 Pro officially announced by Google, and they look better than the previous phones
+# Pixel 6 & 6 Pro are official.

 After months of waiting for official news from Google on the Pixel 6 line-up, Google broke the silence with some pretty promising words, like the phone's capabilities and specifications, along with a release date: **this fall**.